 … and my learning continues!

 In the summer of 2018, I completed a coach certification developed by the late internationally renowned coach Judith E. Glaser called Conversational Intelligence, where I learned more about co-creating impactful relationships through building trust, listening, and understanding the neuroscience of what happens during conversations; the foundation of building every relationship.

 I continue to learn and develop thoughts and ideas around mindfulness.
-Recently, I became a qualified Mindfulness-Based Stress Reduction (MBSR) teacher through the Center for Mindfulness at the UMass Medical Center, the same place Jon Kabat-Zinn first conceived of and created the program.
+I am a qualified teacher of the 8-week Mindfulness-Based Stress Reduction (MBSR), having completed my training through the Center for Mindfulness at the UMass Medical Center, the same place Jon Kabat-Zinn first conceived of and created the program.
 My certification training continues through the Mindfulness Center at Brown University.
-I bring mindfulness into my work with corporate or higher education clients.
+I bring mindfulness into my work with corporate clients, as well as those in higher education.

-My loves: I have been married for 33 years, I’m a mom to four grown children, mother-in-law to three, and grandma to three.
-My family has always been my biggest priority, and that hasn’t changed… and now I also love the work that I do.
+My loves: I have been married for 34 years, I’m a mom to four grown children, mother-in-law to three, and grandma to three (soon to be four).
+My family has always been my biggest priority, and that hasn’t changed… and now I also love the work I do.
 I love personal connections and seeing people’s faces light up when they experience the power of coaching and the tools of positive psychology.